postsharp/PostSharp.Documentation/conceptual/DeploymentConfiguration/Deployment/uninstalling.md

 First, remove the PostSharp extension from Visual Studio.

-### Uninstalling the PostSharp Tools for Visual Studio
+### Uninstalling the Visual Studio Tools for Metalama and PostSharp

 1. Open the Extensions and Updates window.